Lead Generation — 10 Strategies That Drive Inquiries in 2026

 1. Forms that are too long.
 Each additional field reduces conversion by 5-10%.
 At the start, name + email is enough.
 The rest of the data can come at a later stage.

 2. No follow-up.
 78% of leads buy from the company that responds first.
 If you wait 48 hours to respond to a form submission — you are losing most of your leads.
+Of the five mistakes on this list, this is the cheapest one to fix and the most common one we still see.

 3. Treating all leads the same.
 A lead who downloaded an e-book is not ready to talk to a salesperson.
 A lead who filled out a "Get a Quote" form — they are.
 Scoring and segmentation are crucial.